dotnet/docs/docs/framework/winforms/controls/default-cell-styles-datagridview.md

  You can also set styles using the <xref:System.Windows.Forms.DataGridView.RowTemplate%2A> property to affect all rows that will be added to the control.
 For more information about the row template, see [How to: Use the Row Template to Customize Rows in the Windows Forms DataGridView Control](../../../../docs/framework/winforms/controls/use-the-row-template-to-customize-rows-in-the-datagrid.md).

  The following procedures require a **Windows Application** project with a form containing a <xref:System.Windows.Forms.DataGridView> control.
-For information about setting up such a project, see [How to: Create a New Windows Application Project](https://docs.microsoft.com/previous-versions/visualstudio/visual-studio-2010/42wc9kk5(v=vs.100)) and [How to: Add Controls to Windows Forms](../../../../docs/framework/winforms/controls/how-to-add-controls-to-windows-forms.md).
+For information about setting up such a project, see [Step 1: Create a Windows Forms Application project](/visualstudio/ide/step-1-create-a-windows-forms-application-project) and [How to: Add Controls to Windows Forms](../../../../docs/framework/winforms/controls/how-to-add-controls-to-windows-forms.md).

 > [!NOTE]
 >  The dialog boxes and menu commands you see might differ from those described in Help depending on your active settings or edition.
 To change your settings, choose **Import and Export Settings** on the **Tools** menu.
 For more information, see [Personalize the Visual Studio IDE](/visualstudio/ide/personalizing-the-visual-studio-ide).